What are "Insights"

 1) Compliance Architecture

-2) Capability & Decision Redesign
+2) Capability Redesign

-Skill matrices, workshops, competence > seniority.
-Certified providers.
+Skill matrices, certified workshops, competence > seniority.

 3) AI-Enabled Operating System